EnterpriseDB/barman/new_docs/user_guide/concepts.rst

 utility used to transfer WAL files to a desired location using the streaming replication protocol.
-A huge advantage of this method, commonly known as WAL streaming, compared to the traditional ``archive_command`` method is that files are transferred in real time, meaning that it does need to wait for a WAL segment to be completely filled in order to start transferring it, significantly reducing the chances of data loss.
+A huge advantage of this method, commonly known as WAL streaming, compared to the traditional ``archive_command`` method is that files are transferred in real time, meaning that it doesn't need to wait for a WAL segment to be completely filled in order to start transferring it, significantly reducing the chances of data loss.

-Unlike the ``archive_command``, by default this method does not ensure that WAL files are archived successfully before being recycled.
+Unlike the ``archive_command``, by default this method alone does not ensure that WAL files are archived successfully before being recycled.
 This means that WAL files can be recycled before being archived, essentially having its logs lost forever.
 For this reason, the use of replication slots is extremely recommended in this scenario.
 Replication slots are primarily used in the context of database replication to ensure